Using P4LOG

 Deciphering lock times

-This section concerns how many files and revisions were scanned in affected database files, and information about file locking on the Helix Server.
+This section concerns how many files and revisions were scanned in affected database files, and information about file locking on the Helix Core Server.

 Read Locks